 When I was in my mid-thirties I had a life-changing epiphany.
 I was working as a financial advisor at the time.
 When my boss walked in, I buried my face into the computer screen.
 I was filled with anxiety and hoped I would go unnoticed.
 At that moment I realized that was how I always responded to my bosses.
 I thought to myself, Why am I hiding?
 Through some honest soul searching, I came to the conclusion that I didn’t feel like a fully grown man nor did I know how to become a man.
 Physically, I was in my thirties, but internally, I felt like I was twelve and I was afraid they would find out.
 That fear kept me from being comfortable with my true self.
 Instead, I would try to play the part I thought they wanted in order to mask what was going on inside.
 I would always be in awe of those I felt like had the keys to a kingdom of which I didn’t have access.

 Sons need their dad to show them how to be a man.
 My dad was amazing in so many ways.
 He taught me a lot.
 I loved him, he loved me, and I wouldn’t have wanted anyone else as a father.
-There were many reasons I felt the way I did that had nothing to do with him.
+I felt the way I did for many reasons that had nothing to do with him.
 However, somewhere along the way, there were things that were missed in bringing me into manhood.
 As I have studied what I was missing, I have narrowed down a few things that I think are important in teaching a son how to become a man.